SSDI Eligibility While In a Psychiatric Facility

 The Social Security Administration (SSA) defines a disability as an impairment that substantially limits one or more major life activities and that results in a person being unable to engage in any substantial gainful activity (the maximum monthly salary that can be earned by people who qualify for Social Security disability benefits).

 When determining whether or not an individual satisfies the requirements to be eligible for Social Security Disability Insurance or Supplemental Security Income (SSI) benefits, representatives from the SSA consult the Blue Book.
-Mental health and disability claims are a bit trickier since the mental disorder a person suffers must be classified as a disability per the SSA.
+Mental health and Social Security Disability claims are a bit trickier since the mental disorder a person suffers must be classified as a disability per the SSA.

 The Blue Book provides a list of a wide variety of mental disorders and classifies them into 11 different groups.
 The following are some of the categories that are detailed in the Blue Book: